MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/scale-cluster.md

 ms.reviewer: jeguan
 ---

-# Scale the node count in an Azure Kubernetes Service on Azure Stack HCI cluster
+# Scale the node count in an Azure Kubernetes Service on Azure Stack HCI or Windows Server cluster

 If the resource needs of your applications change, you can manually scale an AKS cluster to run a different number of control plane nodes and worker nodes.
 The control plane nodes and worker nodes must be scaled separately.